insurance dispute arbitration in Lagunitas, California 94938

 The parties agreed to enter arbitration in March 2023, selecting Judge Henry McCallister, a retired Superior Court judge with two decades of experience in insurance disputes.

-The arbitration hearings unfolded over three intense days in June 2023 at a conference center in San Rafael, California.
-The Simmons submitted appraisals from local contractors, totaling $475,000, citing replacement cost rather than depreciated values.
+The arbitration hearings unfolded over three intense days in June 2023 at a conference center in San Rafael, California. the claimant submitted appraisals from local contractors, totaling $475,000, citing replacement cost rather than depreciated values.
 Redwood Mutual presented their adjuster’s detailed report, referencing depreciation schedules and alleged lapses in policy disclosure.
 Witnesses included a licensed fire investigator who supported the Simmons’ timeline of fire spread and property damage, strengthening their case.

 One dramatic moment came when Redwood Mutual’s expert was questioned about inconsistencies in the depreciation applied to furniture that had been restored and documented with receipts.
 This moment shifted the momentum in favor of the Simmons.